 - a.
-Unified Student Athlete: A student with an intellectual disability who, based on his/her IEP is expected to be in school until he/she is 21. - b.
+Unified Student Athlete: A student with an intellectual disability who, based on his/her IEP is expected to be in school in accordance to state law (RSA 186-C:2) - b.
 Unified Student Partner: Any student that meets the criteria outlined in NHIAA By-Law Article II: Eligibility.